-Other income includes funding received under the Temporary Wage Subsidy Scheme - TWSS Costs of raising funds and the Employment Wage Subsidy Scheme Costs of raising funds are those costs incurred - EWSS as both represent the assistance by in attracting voluntary income, and those government in the form of resources to the incurred in trading activities that raise funds. charity in return for past or future compliance with specifying conditions relating to the Expenditure on charitable activities operating activities of the charity.
-The income Expenditure on charitable activities includes received under both Wage Subsidy Schemes the costs incurred in undertaking the various activities which are performed for the benefit is treated as 'Restricted Income'.
+Other income includes funding received under the Temporary Wage Subsidy Scheme - TWSS and the Employment Wage Subsidy Scheme - EWSS as both represent the assistance by government in the form of resources to the charity in return for past or future compliance with specifying conditions relating to the operating activities of the charity.
+The income received under both Wage Subsidy Schemes is treated as 'Restricted Income'.